What is an internship?

 What is the Lang Internship Program?

 The Lang internship Program provides high-quality supervised professional work experiences for academic credit.
 Students prepare for full-time employment or graduate study by participating in a range of activities designed to promote professional growth and development, skill acquisition, and mastery of job search techniques.
-During their internships, students participate in a seminar and document their activities using evaluative forms, time sheets, and journal assignments.
+During their internships, students participate in a seminar and document their activities using evaluation forms, time sheets, and journal assignments.
 For more information about the program, stop by our office at 64 West 11th Street or download the most recent Pre-Internship Guide.

 Am I eligible to enroll?